-- 1. Schedule an appointment with The RBHS Office of Disability Services by calling (973) 972-5396.
-Provide your documentation for review before the scheduled meeting.
-You may also register for services at the following link: https://oasa.rbhs.rutgers.edu/office-of-disability-services/ - 2.
-After an intake interview and review of your documentation, if the documentation is found to support the need for accommodations, the RBHS Office of Disability Services will consult with the committee designated to approve accommodations and, if approved, will produce a Letter of Accommodation that will be emailed to the student for distribution.
-If the disability-related documentation is found to be insufficient, additional evaluation or documentation may be recommended before further consideration of the requested accommodations may continue.
+- Schedule an appointment with The Rutgers Health Office of Disability Services by calling (973) 972-5396.
+If possible, provide your documentation for review before the scheduled meeting.
+You may also register for services at the following link: https://oasa.rbhs.rutgers.edu/office-of-disabilityservices/ - 2.
+After an intake interview and review of your documentation, if the documentation is found to support the need for accommodations, the Rutgers Health Office of Disability Services will provide instructions for you to request your Letter of Accommodation that will be emailed to the RWJMS Office of Student Affairs for distribution.
+If the disability-related documentation is found to be insufficient, additional evaluation or documentation may be requested before further consideration of the requested accommodations may continue.
 Students who have an approved accommodation must contact each course and/or clerkship director well in advance of the course/clerkship date to determine the logistics for the accommodation.
+Accommodations must be renewed every academic year.